Travel day to Entebbe, Uganda

 If you are traveling from the US or similar distance, you will likely have to depart home today.

 Arrive in Entebbe by this evening.
-Upon arrival at the airport, you will be transferred to our hotel to recuperate from your flights and prepare for your upcoming adventure.
+Upon arrival at the airport, you will be transferred to the hotel to recuperate from your flights and prepare for your upcoming adventure.

-We’ll drive from Entebbe to our lodging in the popular Kibale National Park.
-Kibale National Park is known for its variety and concentration of primates, such as Red Colobus, Vervet, l’Hoest’s, and Black and White Colobus Monkeys, Chimpanzees, and Olive Baboons.
-We may also encounter forest elephants, which are smaller and hairier than the savannah elephants.
+Drive from Entebbe to Ndali Lodge in the popular Kibale National Park.
+Kibale National Park is known for its variety and concentration of primates, such as vervets, l’Hoest’s, red colobus, black-and-white colobus, chimpanzees, and olive baboons.
+You may also encounter forest elephants, which are smaller and hairier than the savannah elephants.

-Kibale National Park is home to about 1,500 Chimpanzees, all separated into various troops or some lone individuals.
-Several of the troops are habituated to humans, so we’ll be able to observe them throughout the day without them getting anxious or upset.
-We have special permits that allow us to spend a full day with the Chimpanzees.
-Plan to be up before dawn and hike into the forest, arriving at our focal chimp group just in time to see them wake up and rise from their sleeping nests.
-We’ll spend the day watching them as they eat, groom, play, take care of their young, and go through their daily routine in their natural habitat.
-Our expert guide will describe behaviors and point out other species we will see along the way such as other primates, bush pigs, dukiers, many amphibian and reptile species, and over 375 bird species.
+Kibale National Park is home to roughly 1,500 chimpanzees, all separated into various troops and some lone individuals.
+Several of the troops are habituated to humans, so you’ll be able to observe them throughout the day without them getting anxious or upset.
+We obtain special permits that allow you to spend full days with the chimpanzees.
+Plan to be up before dawn and hike into the forest, arriving at your focal chimp group just in time to see them wake up and rise from their sleeping nests.
+You’ll spend the day watching them as they eat, groom, play, take care of their young, and go through their daily routine in their natural habitat.
+Your expert guide will describe behaviors and point out other species you will see along the way such as other primates, bush pigs, dukiers, many amphibian and reptile species, and over 375 bird species.

-On the last morning, we will take a tour of the Bigodi Wetland Sanctuary to see other primate species and many bird species.
-The wetland boasts rich habitat and a great conservation success story.
-The area was once known for poaching and is now run and managed by the locals who directly benefit from the tourism.
-After touring Bigodi, we will follow our chimpanzee troop for the remainder of the day.
+On the last morning, you will take a tour of the Bigodi Wetland Sanctuary to see other primate species and many bird species.
+The wetland boasts a rich habitat and great conservation success story.
+The area, once known for poaching, is now run and managed by the locals who directly benefit from the tourism.
+After touring Bigodi, you will follow your chimpanzee troop for the remainder of the day.

-You will bid farewell to Kibale and the Chimpanzees and drive to the northern sector of Queen Elizabeth National Park.
-The park is located within the famous Albertine Rift Valley and is home to over 95 mammal species and over 600 bird species due to the variety of habitats found here, including savannahs, wetlands, and rainforests.
-We’ll take an afternoon game drive to explore the park and have time to relax by the Kazinga Channel.
+You will bid farewell to Kibale and the chimpanzees and drive to the northern sector of Queen Elizabeth National Park.
+Located within the famous Albertine Rift Valley, the park is home to over 95 mammal species and over 600 bird species due to the variety of habitats found here, including savannahs, wetlands, and rainforests.
+You’ll take an afternoon game drive to explore the park and have time to relax by the Kazinga Channel.

-Depart for an early morning game drive in search of lions, elephants, and buffaloes and head to the mating ground of the Uganda Kob, a species of antelope that appears on the Ugandan national flag.
-Game drives in the Ishasha sector will hopefully bring us the famous tree-climbing Lions, elephants, antelopes, buffaloes, Hippos, and many more wildlife in their natural habitat.
-We will spend half of one of our days with lion researchers as they track Lions – a special opportunity most tourists never experience!
+Depart for an early morning game drive in search of elephants, hippos, buffaloes, and the famous tree climbing lions.
+Then, head to the mating ground of the Uganda kob, a species of antelope that appears on the Ugandan national flag.
+Game drives in the Ishasha sector may also bring you many more wildlife in their natural habitat.
+You will also spend half a day with lion researchers as they track lions – a special opportunity most tourists never experience!

-Take a scenic drive south to Bwindi Impenetrable National Park, home of the critically endangered Mountain Gorillas (Gorilla beringei beringei).
-This park lies on the edge of the Albertine Rift Valley in southwestern Uganda, with a wide altitude range between 1,160m and 2,600m.
-The forest itself, dating back to the ice ages, is one of Uganda's oldest and most ecologically diverse forests with almost 400 species of plants, 350 species of birds including 23 Albertine Rift endemics, plus 120 mammal species, including many smaller mammals like rodents and bats, but also Mountain Gorillas, Olive Baboons, Chimpanzees, elephants, and antelopes.
+Take a scenic drive south to Bwindi Impenetrable Forest, home of the critically endangered mountain gorillas (Gorilla beringei beringei).
+This forest is part of a national park that lies on the edge of the Albertine Rift Valley, in southwestern Uganda, with a wide altitude range between 1,160m and 2,600m.
+The forest dates back to the ice ages and is one of Uganda's oldest and most ecologically diverse regions.
+It is home to almost 400 species of plants, 350 species of birds, including 23 Albertine Rift endemics, plus 120 mammal species including rodents and bats, as well as mountain gorillas, olive baboons, chimpanzees, elephants, and antelopes.

-Our knowledgeable guide from the lodge will take us out to track Mountain Gorillas each day.
-After a briefing by our gorilla guide who will tell us about our assigned gorilla family and appropriate safety precautions, we will drive to the trailhead for the start of a thrilling adventure.
-Expect to hike long distances in steep and sometimes muddy conditions, taking anywhere from 2 to 8 hours to find the gorillas, so be prepared for a long day of hiking.
+Your knowledgeable guide from the lodge will take you out to track mountain gorillas each day.
+After a briefing by your gorilla guide, who will tell you about your assigned gorilla family and appropriate safety precautions, you will make your way to the trailhead for the start of a thrilling adventure.
+Expect to hike long distances in steep and sometimes muddy conditions, taking anywhere from two to eight hours to find the gorillas, so be prepared for a long day of hiking.

-Once we arrive at our family of gorillas, we have one hour with them as they go about their daily life.
-We will observe feeding, moving, playing, raising their young, and sometimes wrestling by the juveniles.
-Coming face to face with a giant Mountain Gorilla is truly the most genuinely breath-taking wildlife experience on earth!
+Once you arrive at your family of gorillas, you have one hour with them as they go about their daily life.
+You will observe feeding, moving, playing, raising their young, and sometimes wrestling by the juveniles.
+Coming face to face with a giant mountain gorilla is a truly breath-taking wildlife experience!

-We’ll fly back to Entebbe on a private chartered plane.
-While In Entebbe we will have a dayroom to refresh before catching international flights leaving Entebbe tonight.
+Fly back to Entebbe on a private chartered plane.
+While in Entebbe, you will have a dayroom to refresh before catching your international flights home.